willseeyou/willseeyou.github.io/_posts/redis/2016-01-26-the-little-redis-book.md

 [The Little Redis Book](http://openmymind.net/redis.pdf) by Karl Seguin

-* Nothing will help you understand Redis more than actually experiencing it.
+* Nothing will help you understand Redis more than actually experiencing it

 * The latest version of Redis: [Get Latest Redis](http://redis.io/download)